Skip to main content

 Set of variable options

 5. If the grouped variables have very long titles, it might be inconvenient to work with them later.
 You can gracefully shorten them by cutting the common part.
-To do it, select one variables and click the Trim icon above.
+To do it, select one variable and click the Trim icon above.
 In the open dialog box, highlight the unnecessary part (usually it is the common part and it is highlighted by default) and then click OK.

 How to trim labels